Frequently Asked Questions

 How do we dress and what do we bring with us on our Fun Time Crabbing trip?

 You should wear a bathing suit or shorts and a t-shirt.
 And not your best ones.
 Crabs live on the bottom.
 And the bottom is muddy.
 We will probably get mud in the boat.
 And there is bait.
 We are not responsible for “chicken juice” stains on your Polo shirt.
 The best footwear is Crocs or water shoes; sneakers are also acceptable.
 Open toe sandals and flip flops are worn at your peril.
 We are catching crabs, not butterflies.
 When they get loose on the boat they will grab the nearest thing – and a big toe in a flip flop is an easy target.
 And bring sun screen.
 It is summer.
 You should also bring drinks and light snacks – or you can just pick them up in the marina.
 We also usually have some on board to share.
 We have a cooler to put them in.
+Also – this is crucial – bring something to put your crabs in for the trip home.
+So far we have given away dozens of buckets, bags from the ice and even took out someone’s spare tire so they could bring home live crabs!!
+Don’t make me write a Facebook post about you.

 Is it safe to handle the crabs?